KirthigaManivannan/Credit-card-Default-Prediction-using-Machine-learning/README.md

 4. Integration
 - Integrated the trained model into the Flask app
 - Defined routes to render the input form and display predictions

+5. Testing and Validation
+- Verified predictions using sample inputs
+- Ensured the web app returns accurate results